Mobile Friendliness gets priority in search results

-What will be bad ?
-Text size too small, content wider than page, poor length of Navigation bars, spacing of links, mobile viewport not set, 3rd Party plugins that are not friendly or general confusion in the layout.
+What is so bad, now that Google prioritises mobile friendliness of website ?
+How can your website suffer.
+Could your text size be too small, is your content wider than page, poor length of navigation bars, spacing of links, mobile viewport not set, 3rd Party plugins that are not mobile friendly or general confusion in the layout.
 Google will see when visitors just bounce away and will punish poor sites, by dropping them in search rankings.

 Any site should be easy to navigate, whether that is on a pc, laptop, tablet, mobile or phablet, in any browser and at any time.
 That means work for someone, but if you want results you will need to comply and the bottom line is that this all good for your business, if you do it and bad for your competitor if they do not.
 There will be winners and losers – where do you come in?

 Chances are that your website is not fully mobile friendly and you will need to do some work.
-Being mobile responsive is not enough, it needs to be mobile response-able where you can have the mobile view different to the pc view or the tablet view, so you improve navigation and speed in a small screen.
+Being mobile responsive is not enough, it needs to be mobile response-able where you can have the mobile view different to the pc view or the tablet view, so you improve navigation and speed on a small screen.
+For newer websites, this should be part of the basic deliverables.

 Mobile browsing Stats